8. The Handle

 These are the next tutorials I recommend for beginners to watch:

 "Introduction to waling" and "basic French randing" in my "Weaving Techniques" course.

 If you like this platform and enjoy my tutoring, show your support by making a donation.
-I put countless hours and a lot of hard work into this school, and I would very much like to be acknowledged for it.

 To further support and promote my work, share this course with your friends on social media.